For my life, it means a lot: Never say never and never give up. If one way is not working, try another. Try as long as you find your right way.

 Marco: Which tips would you recommend to your colleagues in your industry to help them to thrive and not “burn out”?

 Today we all talk about how fast everything changes.
 For sure, this only because of marketing.
 We shout out things like Blockchain.

-But instead, the focus is on development, they started conferences talking about systems and what they could do.
+Instead, the focus is on development they started conferences talking about systems and what they could do.
 But this is far away from technology today.

 There is enough time to recover.
 And do you know what?
 In any industry, it’s the same.
 It’s not changing that fast, you think.

 They only make you believe everything changes with the speed of light to raise more investment capital.
 It’s growing slowly.
 Otherwise, your income must be triple overtime, but it doesn’t do.